Mustafa-Vienna/pp1-kids-art-club/README.md

 6. **Social Media Followers**: People who follow art-related content on sosial media platforms and can help promote and share the artist's work and ar classes.

-By catering to those audiences, the website aims to build a supportive community around the artist and her students, helping to spread the jou of art and creativity.

 ## User Stories

 ### Parents of Young Artists